darrylcousins/boxesapp/docs/src/sources/md/owner.md

 Checklist
 </a>

-  > A checklist for installation and configuration.
+  > A checklist for installation and configuration by the store owner.

 * <a href="/owner-shopify"
 data-page="/owner-shopify" title="Shopify">
 Shopify
 </a>

-  > Details setting up products: `Container Box` and `Box Product` product types.
+  > Details setting up `Container Box` and `Box Product` product types in the Shopify admin dashboard.

 * <a href="/owner-recharge"
 data-page="/owner-recharge" title="Recharge">
 Recharge
 </a>

-  > Installaton and configuration of Recharge.
+  > Installaton and configuration of Recharge by the store owner.

-A rough preview tour of the administration interface can be seen [here](https://drive.google.com/file/d/16zMoHqAO5WtjadNIKKByToAedoXWEjWU/view?usp=sharing).